 Having more than one drink at a time can prove challenging for a breastfeeding mom.

-It can be difficult to determine when your body has cleared the booze — the more you drink, the longer it takes.
+It can be difficult to determine when your body has cleared the alcohol — the more you drink, the longer it takes.
 Your best bet?
 Limit yourself to one alcoholic drink per day.
 And if you have too much to drink and become intoxicated, DO NOT breastfeed your baby until you are sober.
 If you have to, pump and dump the expressed milk.
 Liquid gold?
 Not if it’s tainted.
 Not worth the risk.
 Trust us on this one.
 Remember, you can’t safely care for your baby if you’re drunk.
 (Duh.)
 And co-sleeping after drinking isn’t a good idea.
 And definitely is not if you are feeling tipsy or drunk.
 So if you’re going to drink, keep the baby out of your bed.
 It’s just that simple.

 Motherhood is hard.
 We all deserve a break now and then.
 We just have to be careful and thoughtful about our actions.
 Parenting is a full-time job.
 Turn your back for just one second, and disaster can strike.
 It’s best not to even put ourselves in a position that could cause harm.
 Am I right?
 So here’s to babies, breastfeeding, and (safely) celebrating all of life’s momentous occasions!